colah/colah-essays/Romance/RamblingThoughts.md

 * Revealing romantic interest is a prisoners dilemma.
 Both reveal is awesome, neither reveals is sad, one reveals and the other doesn't really sucks.

 * Initiating this sort of interaction typically falls to men, I think.
-Especially when it comes to escellating signals.
+Especially when it comes to escalating signals.
   * This seems really unfair.

 * One deep concern I have about attempts to signal is making the person I am trying to express interest in uncomfortable.